Sessions to focus on innovations, trends, and lessons learned from the region and nationally for increasing housing production

 A Tale from our Partners: Lessons learned from the trenches

 As a follow up to the July session, the panel discussed various ways localities are addressing housing supply shortages.
 But how have they worked in practice?
 As jurisdictions across the country embark on plans to increase housing supply, this session will examine lessons learned from agencies that have already implemented attainable housing strategies.
-Hear from representatives from Oregon and St. Paul, MN on their initiatives over the past five years to encourage more housing development.
+Hear from representatives from Oregon, St. Paul, MN, and Arlington, VA, on their initiatives over the past five years to encourage more housing development.
 They’ll talk about what worked, what didn’t work, what they would do differently, and what advice they have to offer.

 Panel: